Welcome to the little blog of our adventures and mishaps along Australia’s Bicentennial National Trail.

 2. To spend time together.

-There is nothing like a bit of adversity to build character.
+Whta’s even IS mettle?
+Funny old word… Anyway, there is nothing like a bit of adversity to build character.
 Every time we overcome an obstacle or solve a problem, we grow and learn.
 So……..
 Bring on the challenges, BNT!
-(Well, slowly, please….
+Well, slowly, please….
 And one at a time, if you don’t mind.

 I’ve always wanted to live in the wild.
 At a young age, I remember being convinced that showers and beds etc were a waste of time and resources.
 Why not just wash in the dam?
 Why not just build treehouses?
 I would say travelling the BNT is one of the most socially acceptable, legit ways of going bush for a year.
 I am hoping that in our time out here, we will experience a return to simpler ways: living outdoors, travelling with the seasons and having gratitude for the smaller things we come across, whether it be a patch of shade, a flowing creek for a thirsty horse, or a nice hot cup of coffee upon arrival in town.